- If you're using Adobe software to deal with PDF documents, The file is damaged and could not be repaired error should instantly ring a bell.

 - Click Install Now on the Adobe Acrobat DC page to reinstall the software.

-Adobe Acrobat ReaderSettle for the best PDF reader, viewer and editor on the market and never have issues with PDF files ever again!
+Adobe Acrobat ReaderSettle for the best PDF reader, viewer and editor on the market and never have issues with PDF files again!

 2. Repair your PDF file